Diversity jurisdiction: Corporate citizenship based on principal place of business

+However, Congress never defined what exactly is a "principal place of business".
+The original proposal for this term from the Committee on Jurisdiction and Venue of the Judicial Conference of the United States recommended that the "principal place of business" should be the state, if any, from which a corporation derived fifty percent or more of its gross income.
+This was severely flawed because it implied that the largest corporations which earned gross income from many states would have no principal place of business at all.

+In September 1951, the committee substituted a different recommendation from the judges of the Tenth Circuit, to the effect that the term "principal place of business" should be determined according to the precedents which had interpreted this term as used in the Bankruptcy Act.
+This recommendation was accepted uncritically by the House and Senate committees which produced the 1958 bill.
+The problem with this approach was that the Bankruptcy Act precedents treated the issue as a question of fact to be decided in light of all relevant evidence, which meant that they provided virtually no guidance.

-Congress never defined exactly what is a "principal place of business".
-The question of what that phrase meant became hotly disputed during the late 20th century as many areas of the American economy came under the control of large national corporations.
+The question of what is a "principal place of business" became hotly disputed during the late 20th century as many areas of the American economy came under the control of large national corporations.
 Although these corporations usually had a headquarters in one state, the majority of their employees, assets, and revenue were often physically located at retail sites in the states with the largest populations, and hence a circuit split developed in which some judges held that the latter states could also be treated as the corporation's principal place of business.
 The rationale was that those states were where the business was actually occurring or being transacted.
 This issue was finally resolved by a unanimous Supreme Court in Hertz Corp. v.
-Friend (2010), which held that a corporation's principal place of business is presumed to be the place of the corporation’s "nerve center" from where its officers conduct the corporation’s important business.
+Friend (2010), which held that a corporation's principal place of business is presumed to be the place of the corporation's "nerve center" from where its officers conduct the corporation's important business.